brollup/brollup/src/transmutive/noist/README.md

 #### Retrieving DKG Packages

--   Let _PK[1..n]_ be the signatory list, which contains the well-known public keys of all signatories.
+-   Let _PK[1..n]_ be the signatory list, containing the well-known public keys of all signatories.
 -   Let _t = (n / 2) + 1_ be the threshold.
--   Let _p_ represent the historical DKG package index, incremented by one for each package.
+-   Let _p_ represent the DKG package index, incremented by one for each package.
 When _p_ is zero, the package is used for constructing the group key.
 When _p_ is one or greater, the package is used for constructing group nonces.
 -   Let _PKG_p[]_ be an empty list with the index _p_, holding DKG packages with a length of _m_, where _m ≥ t_.
 -   For _p = 0.._:
-    -   At certain _p_, for _i = 0 .. n_:
+    -   For _i = 0 .. n_ retrieve packages from all signatories:
         -   Let _ess_h_i[], ess_b_i[]_ be two empty lists for hiding and binding encrypted secret shares, respectively, each with a length of _n_.
         -   Let _PS_h_i[], PS_b_i[]_ be two empty lists for hiding and binding public shares, respectively, each with a length of _n_.
         -   Let _s_h, s_b_ = two secp scalars freshly generated uniformly at random.